arv100kri/Cognitive-Services/Content/en-us/EntityLinking/GettingStarted.md

 You may download the Entity Linking Intelligence Service API Client Library through https://www.projectoxford.ai/sdk or access it via [GitHub](https://github.com/Microsoft/ProjectOxford-ClientSDK).
 The downloaded zip file needs to be extracted to a folder of your choice, many users choose the Visual Studio 2015 folder.

 ### <a name="step-1-subscribe-entity-linking-intelligence-service-and-get-your-own-key">Step 1: Subscribe to Entity Linking Intelligence Service and get your key</a>
 Before using Entity Linking Intelligence Service, you must sign up for an API key.
 See [Subscriptions](https://www.microsoft.com/cognitive-services/en-us/sign-up).
-Both primary and secondary key can be used in this tutorial.
+Both the primary and secondary key can be used in this tutorial.

 ### <a name="step-2-create-a-new-project-in-visual-studio"> Step 2: Create a new project in Visual Studio</a>

 Let’s start by creating a new project in Visual Studio.
 First, launch Visual Studio 2015 from the Start Menu.
-Then, create a new project by select **Installed → Templates → Visual C# → Windows Universal → Blank App** for your project template:
+Then, create a new project by selecting **Installed → Templates → Visual C# → Windows Universal → Blank App** for your project template:

  ![Createa universal app](./Images/CreateUWP.png)

 ### <a name+"step-3-add-the-entity-linking-nuget-package-to-your-project">Step 3: Add the Entity Linking NuGet Package to your project</a>

 Entity Linking of Cognitive Services is released as a NuGet.org package and needs to be installed before you can use it.
-To add it to your project, go to the **Solution Explorer** tab, right click on your project, and select **Manage Nuget Packages**:
+To add it to your project, go to the **Solution Explorer** tab, right click your project, and select **Manage Nuget Packages**.

-First, in the **NuGet Package Manager** window, select NuGet.org as your Package Source in the upper right corner.
+First, in the **NuGet Package Manager** window, select NuGet.org as your **Package Source** in the upper right corner.
 Select **Browse** in the upper left corner and in the search box type “ProjectOxford.EntityLinking”.
 Select the **Microsoft.ProjectOxford.EntityLinking** NuGet package and click **Install**.

 Next, search for Newtonsoft.Json and install.
 If you are prompted to review changes, click **OK**.
 If you are presented with the EntityLinking license terms, click **I Accept**.

-EntityLinking is now installed as part of your application.
-You can confirm this by checking that the** Microsoft.ProjectOxford.EntityLinking** reference is present as part of your project in Solution Explorer:
+Entity Linking is now installed as part of your application.
+You can confirm this by checking that the** Microsoft.ProjectOxford.EntityLinking** reference is present as part of your project in Solution Explorer.

  ![Included nuget library in project](./Images/NugetLibraryInProject.png)

 ### <a name="step-4-add-an-input-and-output-text-block-to-your-apps-xaml">Step 4: Add an input and output text block to your app’s XAML</a>
-Navigate to ** MainPage.xaml ** in your project by double clicking on it in Solution Explorer.
-This will open the file.
-For convenience, you can double click on the **XAML** button in the **Designer** tab, this will hide the visual designer and reserve all of the space for the code view:
+Navigate to ** MainPage.xaml ** in **Solution Explorer**, then double click the file which will open it in a new window.
+For convenience, you can double click on the **XAML** button in the **Designer** tab, this will hide the **Visual Designer** and reserve all of the space for the code view.

  ![Included nuget library in project](./Images/UWPMainPage.png)